Want the perfect workout program?Take Quiz

 If you are not improving weekly or your other workouts suffer, scale back a bit on your HIIT workouts to burn fat until your body adjusts.

 As with everything fitness related, figuring out how to best include HIIT will take some trial and error.
 With your resistance training program, try to include 1 HIIT session and one LISS cardio session per week as a starting point.
+For your cardio session, if your goal is to lose fat, try to stay in the fat burning zone.

 With endless options to keep you focused and motivated, there is something for everyone with HIIT workouts.
 And with benefits for weight loss, health, and muscle building, everyone should be doing them.